stanfordpython/stanfordpython.github.io/public/page/handout/data-model.md

 The different behavior occurs because integers are **immutable** while lists are **mutable**.

 All objects are either mutable or immutable.
 Remember how we said objects have value, type, and identity?
-"Mutable" means that an object's value can change over time (like a list changes when you append to it) and "immutable" means that the value is fixed.
+"Mutable" means that an object's value can change after declaration (like a list changes when you append to it) and "immutable" means that the value is fixed.

 Let's inspect our examples a bit more...